marcinjangrzybowski/Tellorflex-kadena/solidity/PACT-VS-SOL.md

 # Tellor's `begin-dispute` function: A comparison between Solidity and Pact Implementations

 In this document, we will compare the implementation of Tellor's `begin-dispute` function in both Solidity and Pact programming languages.
 The objective is to showcase the syntax, functional similarities, and distinct features offered by both languages, assuming the reader has a foundational understanding of Solidity.
-The comparison serves as a pedagogical introduction to the Pact language, a newcomer in smart contract languages with its own unique set of features.
+The comparison serves as a pedagogical introduction to the Pact, smart contract languages with its own unique set of features.

 Solidity version of discussed code comes from [/solidity/Governance.sol](/Governance.sol#L111C5-L179C6)